kchapelier/pseudofractals-voxel-shader/README.md

 ## Installing and updating

-Copy the files in `shaders` to the `shader` in your installation of MagicaVoxel.
+Copy the files in `shaders/` to the `shader/` folder in your installation of MagicaVoxel.

 ## Usage